Top 10 Interior Styles and How to Get Them

-Thinking about redecorating your home in 2018 and looking for interior design inspiration?
+Thinking about redecorating your home and looking for interior design inspiration?
 Understanding your own personal design style is a great starting point.
 Knowing which decorating style you’re drawn to will give you a foundation from which you can blend different elements together to make it your own.

 In this guide, we’ll discuss the top 10 most popular interior styles and share tips about how you can achieve the look in your home.
 While most interior design professionals are inspired by a particular style, they tend to only use this as the foundation.
 Once you’ve identified the core aspects, you can start adding your own personal touches to make your interior feel like home.